 Project portfolio management has many benefits, which include:

-- increased success in project delivery
+- an increase in project delivery success

 - better decision making